samisalreadytaken/csgo-benchmark/README.md

 </details>

 ## Usage
 Use the console commands to load and control the script.
-You need to load it each time you change the map.
+It needs to be loaded it each time the map is changed.

 Command             | Description
 ------------------- | -------------------